Mathematical Economics

 Offered Either Fall or Spring; Lecture hours:3

 The course covers balance of payments, foreign exchange markets, international monetary systems, the adjustment mechanism, macroeconomic policy in an open economy and monetary integration.
-Prerequisite: ECON 203 or ECON 257 or permission of the instructor.
+Prerequisite: ECON 203 or permission of the instructor.

 ECON 339.
 China & East Asian Economics.
 1 Credit.